alexmontdor69/array-solidity-mgt/README.md

 ## Access an Array with Solidity

-I came accross the issue to access an array with solidity.
+I came across some difficulties to access an array with solidity.
 I hope it will help some people new to solidity.

 ### A way to manipulate array with solidity

 #### Challenge

-Solidity in this version can't return an array.
+Solidity in this version can't return an array (of string, uint or address payable).

 One way to get them is call a function that return one value at a time.
-For instance: this algorithm will ask solidity the length of the array and then run a loop to get all data belonging to the array.
+For instance: this algorithm will ask solidity the length of the array (we want the content of) and then run a loop to get all data, one by one, belonging to this array.

 #### Explanations